GEM-benchmark/GEM-benchmark.github.io/web/data/workshop.md

 ## Shared Tasks

-The shared tasks are described in-depth on [this page](/shared_task).
+The shared task is described in-depth on [this page](/shared_task).
 It includes two parts:

 1) In the first part, participants are encouraged to apply their model to as many of the included tasks as possible and submit their formatted outputs.
 We provide GEM-specific test sets that will be used to evaluate specific generation aspects.
 2) In the second part, all submitted and baseline outputs will be released for an evaluation shared task.
 Participants can submit analyses and evaluations of the model outputs.